design-hub-arc/FMECsvToMinecraftConverter/README.md

 ## Converting OBJ files to CSV
+    There are currently two ways to convert OBJ files to CSV:
+(a) Use `objToCsv.fmw`: this will produce a more accurate CSV file, but it extremely slow, at least on my laptop.
+(b) Use the Python script: significantly faster, but it just extracts vertices from the OBJ file, so it's less accurate.
 1. Open a command prompt, and navigate to the project root directory.
 2. Run the following command to convert the OBJ file to a csv file:
 `python objToCsv.py /path/to/filename.obj`
 which will output the converted file to your current directory as `filename_obj.csv`.

 ## Converting RVT files to CSV